How Cold Fronts Affect Your Fishing

 Watch for the third day after frontal passage.
 Conditions stabilize enough for fish to resume normal patterns.
 This often marks the return of productive fishing.

-Cold fronts are part of fishing.
-Understanding their effects and adjusting your approach keeps you catching fish when others struggle.
+Cold fronts are part of fishing reality.
+Understanding their effects and adjusting your approach keeps you catching fish when others pack up early and blame the weather.